quachpas/cap_flashcards/README.md

 ## LaTeX

 ### General Latex implementation of a flashcard
-> You will below an exhaustive explanation of the header files, so the reader can modify it afterwards if needed.
+> You will find below an exhaustive explanation of the header files, so the reader can modify it afterwards if needed.
 In the following paragraphs, we will assume the reader has sufficient knowledge of LaTeX.

 We use the [`flashcards` class](https://ctan.org/pkg/flashcards) for both output format.
 Follow the link to the class' CTAN page, and its documentation if you want to know more about the class itself.

-Options:
+Options used:
 - The default option used is `avery5371`.
 - The `frame` option is used to reveal the flashcard's edge.
 This option is enabled in the a4paper output format.
 It reveals where to separate the flashcards after printing them.
 - Add the `grid` option to reveal the **flashcard's content borders**.
 As specified in the class' documentation, there will be a uniform margin between the frame and the edge, defined by the length `\cardmargin`.

-Graphics:
+### Graphic charter
 - Three colors are used that are part of unisciel's graphic charter
     ```latex
     \definecolor{uniscielblue}{RGB}{4,146,191}